-I’ve always loved Elephants and if I could have one as a pet.
+#Sponosred I’ve always loved Elephants.
+If I could have a Elephant as a pet.
 Would you like a Elephant as well?
-Which is why I\m excited to share Grief Is An Elephant by Tamara Ellis Smith (Author), Nancy Whitesides (Illustrator) I received in exchange for this review.
+Which is why I’m excited to share Grief Is An Elephant by Tamara Ellis Smith (Author), Nancy Whitesides (Illustrator).
+I received a copy of the book in exchange for this review.
 If your a teacher you must add this to your shopping list for school because back to school is right around the corner.
+Inside this post is my affiliate links.
+If you click on the links and you make a purchase I will make a small percentage from the items you purchased.

 I sat down and began to read the story after looking at the cover and falling in love with the Elephant.
 I never thought of grief being as big as a Elephant but I knew grief could be the Elephant in the room which is a poem the Grief Center shared with me when my daughter Suzzane passed away.